 Tiny amounts of water can usually pass through the fuel system without causing damage.
 However, even a small quantity of water can begin to cause problems.

-What are the risks of removing water from my gas tank by myself?
+What are the risks of removing water In Your gas tank by Yourself?

 Removing water from your gas tank by yourself is risky.
 Mishandling can damage the fuel system or introduce contaminants, causing more harm.
 Doing it without experience may even lead to further damage or void warranty coverage.
 So, it’s safer to seek professional help.

-How often should I check for water in my gas tank as part of regular maintenance?
+How often should You check for water in Your gas tank as part of regular maintenance?

 It’s recommended that you check your gas tank for water weekly as part of regular maintenance.
 This ensures the timely removal of accumulated water and contributes to the proper functioning of the fuel system.